 - Keep supplies, including insulin, in a carry-on bag.
 To prevent freezing, don't put your insulin in checked baggage.
 Bring healthy food, such as fruit and nuts, to help prevent low blood sugar in case you miss a meal.
 Bring treatment for low blood sugar.

 - Give yourself extra time in airports.
 Some security screeners don't know about insulin delivery mechanisms and blood glucose monitoring, so delays can happen.

 - If you're wearing an insulin pump and you have diabetes supplies with you, tell the security staff that you have diabetes.
 If the screeners or other security staff questions you, ask to speak with a supervisor.

 - Don't send your insulin pump or continuous glucose monitor through X-ray machines.
 Disconnect them if you go through an airport body scanner.
-You may request a pat-down screening if you don't want to remove or can't remove your device.
+You may request a pat-down screening if you don't want to or can't remove your device.

 During the trip:

 - Monitor your blood glucose more often than you usually do.
 If you're not sure how often, ask your doctor before you travel.